Our 2026 School Attainment Grant Round is open

 • Reach at least 200 teachers or 50 school leaders annually

-• Focus on interventions that improve attainment for young people eligible for Free School Meals or Pupil Premium
+• Focus on improving attainment for young people eligible for Free School Meals or Pupil Premium

 How you can help

 Do you know an organisation that fits this profile and is ready to scale its impact?
 Please share this opportunity with your network or direct them to our Expression of Interest (EOI) form.
-The EOI form takes just 5-10 minutes to complete.
 The deadline for submissions is 11:59pm on Sunday 29 March 2026.

 For full details on eligibility and the application process, please visit our grant round page.